gavinwhite314/gavinwhite314/README.md

 # 👋 Gavin White

-Hi, I'm `Gavin` and I make stuff!
-I am `17` years old.
-Web development and design in my forte but I also enjoy creating small apps, automations, and games.
+Hi, my name is `Gavin` and I like make stuff!
+I am currently `17` years old.
+Web development and design are my forte but I also enjoy creating small apps, automations, and games.
 You can learn more about me at https://www.gavinwhite.net

 ## I work with